Will Trucking Companies Buy Old Pre-2000 Vehicles to Avoid the ELD Mandate?

-While the general public is probably not aware of the electronic logging device mandate most truckers, insurance companies, and others in the trucking industry are extremely aware of this impending obligation.
+While the general public is probably not aware of the electronic logging device mandate most truckers, insurance companies and others in the trucking industry are extremely aware of this impending obligation.
 The electronic logging device (ELD) mandate is not slated to take effect until December 2017, but its impact is already being felt in the industry.
 Many trucking firms are scrambling to take action and achieve compliance with the rule prior to its implementation.
-While many, if not most, trucking firms are assessing upgrades to their fleet to meet this requirement, other trucking firms appear to be taking a more creative approach to satisfying the rule.
+While many, if not most, trucking firms are assessing upgrades to their fleet to meet this requirement, other trucking firms appear to be taking a more creative approach to satisfy the rule.
 Unfortunately, some approaches may actually result in an increase in the number of unsafe vehicles on the road.
 Our truck accident lawyers explain further below.

 What Does the Trucking ELD Mandate Require?